Kenya 2025 Hilights

 The Hob House Coast – Malindi’s Hidden Treasure

-One of the brightest highlights of my time on the Kenyan coast was spending time with my dear friend Kelly Aburi—the chef, host, and visionary behind The Hob House Coast in Malindi.
+One of the brightest highlights of my time on the Kenyan coast was spending time with my dear friend Kelly Aburi—the founder, chef, host, and visionary behind The Hob House Coast in Malindi, as well as the beloved Hob House Nairobi, which is both highly rated and firmly rooted in Kenya’s culinary and cultural landscape.

-Just steps away are stretches of white sand beaches and clear turquoise waters—the kind that quiet the noise and slow the soul.
+Just steps away lie wide stretches of powdery white sand and crystalline turquoise waters—the kind that hush your thoughts and stretch time into something slower, sweeter, more present.